Eddy1902/Quiz_Website/README.md

 player.<br>
 -The correct path is also given as a hint in the corresponding task and is a perfect measure to check the attention to detail of the player.

+### ways to solve puzzle
+-The only problem one might get is on task 3 where TR means Top Right.
+-All other tasks are just straight forward.

 ### checking result
 -After a user has completed the puzzle, his score will be calculated and shown to him.